dbrackman4/Computational-Biology-Homework-3/README.md

 # Computation Biology Homework 3

-This repo contains the project that I made which does ...
+This program computes the suffix array of a given DNA sequence.